Scoring

 In addition, there are several optional items:

-- Scoring filter, which can be attached to some quantities, like score the quantities for protons only
+- Scoring filter, which can be attached to selected quantities, i.e. "score the quantities for protons only"

 - Differential modifiers, i.e. allowing to score quantities in different energy bins